The assessment is in two sections:

 UN Food Conference: biofuels

 Food has never previously been used for fuel.
 The respected Food Policy Research Institute believes that biofuels are responsible for 30% of the rise in grain prices.
 Although biofuels are often portrayed as ‘eco-friendly’, rainforests are being cut down specifically to grow biofuel crops, according to Friends of the Earth.
 So biofuels are actually making climate change worse.
-A go-slow on biofuels would have a real impact on the current food crisis.
+A go-slow on biofuels would have a real impact on the current food crisis, which is a key concern that parallels issues discussed in healthcare dissertation help.
 That is why ministers at the UN Food Conference should call for a go slow on biofuels.

 Select a word/phrase from the box to describe the function of the elements in the argument.
 You do not have to use every word in the box.
 You can use words more than once.
 One has been done for you as an example.